 3. 75% of healthcare industry data was affected by malware in 2018

 In addition to the 3 sectors mentioned above, the healthcare industry was also heavily affected by data breaches in 2018.
-The same trend is expected to leak into 2020, partly because health data has significant value to hackers.
+The same trend is expected to leak, partly because health data has significant value to hackers.
 Many forms of health data contain elements of personally identifiable information, including family history, insurance records, social security numbers, and addresses.

 Malware attacks are commonly targeted towards healthcare companies because malware can infiltrate your systems and result in significantly compromised data.
 This is why 75% of healthcare industry data was subjected to malware attacks.
 If you deal with health-related data on a regular basis, the following steps can help you keep your data secure.